 These snippets focus on specific load balancer features: Application and Network Load Balancer types, subnet placement and IP addressing, and access logging and deletion protection.
 They’re intentionally minimal rather than full traffic routing solutions.

-The examples reference pre-existing infrastructure such as VPC subnets across multiple availability zones, security groups (for Application Load Balancers), S3 buckets for access logs, and Elastic IP allocations (for static IP scenarios).
-They focus on provisioning the load balancer rather than configuring target groups or listeners.
+The examples reference pre-existing infrastructure such as VPC subnets across multiple availability zones, security groups (for Application Load Balancers), S3 buckets for access logs, and Elastic IP allocations (for static IP examples).
+They focus on configuring the load balancer rather than provisioning the surrounding infrastructure.

 To keep things focused, common load balancer patterns are omitted, including: